-But in itself nobody is LGBTI+.
+But by themselves, nobody is LGBTI+.
 You can’t be lesbian and gay and bi and trans and intersex and… You can make a number of combinations but you can’t combine everything.
 The great strength of the LGBTI+ movement is that it has succeeded in getting all those minorities to work together to achieve a number of common goals.
-The rainbow is the strong overarching symbol of that.
+The rainbow is the strong overarching symbol of this collaboration.
 A symbol that is easy to explain and that has been accepted by the majority of the world as ‘our’ symbol.
 When they see a picture of a rainbow, most people automatically think of the LGBTI+ struggle.

-But that doesn’t mean all those groups agree on everything.
-There are several subjects on which that is not the case.
-Some feminist lesbians do not like the fact that certain trans people would prefer the government not to record whether somebody is M or F. They are afraid that this will make discrimination against women more difficult to reveal and therefore more difficult to tackle.
-There are also differences of opinion between, for example, gay men and lesbian women about whether or not to allow surrogacy.
+But this doesn’t mean that all these groups agree on everything.
+There are several subjects on which they differ.
+Some feminist lesbians don’t like the fact that certain trans people would prefer that the government didn’t record whether somebody is M or F. They are afraid that this will make discrimination against women more difficult to spot, and therefore more difficult to tackle.
+Other examples include differences of opinion between gay men and lesbian women about whether or not to allow surrogacy.

-At such a moment it is interesting that these groups can also express their opinions separately.
+In such cases, it is interesting how these groups can also express their opinions separately.
 A flag then makes it clear who is speaking.
 But because the gay men don’t have a flag of their own, they easily assume that they can claim the rainbow flag.
-And that creates an undesirable confusion: the distinction between the opinion of that one group and the opinion of the community then becomes too vague.
+And this creates unwanted confusion: the distinction between the opinion of that one group and the opinion of the community then becomes too vague.

-The result is that not everyone recognizes themselves in the rainbow flag any longer.
+The result is that not all groups can recognise themselves in the rainbow flag any longer.
 Many trans people would like ‘their’ colours to be added to the flag as well.
-And for the LGBTI+ People of Color, the flag is not complete without an extra brown and black stripe.
-I understand that because the current situation is indeed not clear enough.
+And for the LGBTI+ People of Colour, the flag is incomplete without an extra brown and black stripe.
+I understand these sentiments because the current situation certainly lacks clarity.

-But I would rather see it differently solved.
+But I would rather see it solved differently.

 Instead of more unity, I see more discussion and more division.
 Hence my idea: give the gay men their own flag.
-A flag with colors that are clearly different from the rainbow flag, eliminating any confusion.
-Then the rainbow flag itself can again be the connecting symbol of the whole LGBTI+ family.
+A flag with colours that are clearly different from the rainbow flag, eliminating any confusion.
+Then the rainbow flag itself can again become the connecting symbol of the whole LGBTI+ family.

 This text is a translation of a text originally written in Dutch.
-As the translation is generated by machines, not all translations will be perfect.
 The original can be found here: http://brunodelille.eu/red-de-regenboog-zizo/